Far too many think women’s rights are won. Women can work, vote, and attend school in the West, so what are we complaining about?

-Naysayers have a variety of excuses to explain the gender pay gap away: women take lower-paying jobs, women choose flexibility over pay, women leave work for kids, and so on.
+Naysayers have a variety of excuses to explain the gender pay gap: women take lower-paying jobs, women choose flexibility over pay, women leave work for kids, and so on.

 However, each of these excuses drips with misogyny.
 Women take lower-paying, flexible jobs because they have to because someone has to take care of the kids, and our patriarchal world still puts the majority of the burden on the mother.
 Sexism keeps women out of high-paying tech fields.

 Another insidious reason for the pay gap is that women’s work isn’t valued like men’s work.
 When women enter fields en-mass, the pay tends to go down.
 Women aren’t choosing careers that pay less; fields start to pay less because women work in them.

 Seventy million people heard a presidential candidate say horrible things about women and decided that wasn’t a deal breaker.

 Politicians all over the country work to strip women of rights and voice ridiculous opinions about women, and that’s not enough for voters to think twice at the ballot box.

 A Wisconsin politician recently said we should ban birth control because it makes women “uppity.”
 Male politicians constantly open their mouths about sexual assault, abortion, and women’s health, clueless about how women’s bodies work.

 The Growing Incel Community

 Once banished to hidden corners of the internet, the incel (involuntary celibate) community is growing in numbers and seeping into the mainstream.
 These men can’t get girlfriends, and rather than reflect upon their abhorrent behavior, blame women for all their woes.

 You’ll see incel comments disparaging women all over social media.
 They’re active on Twitter and Reddit and rarely even get warnings for their awful takes on women.